 The world’s top retail companies are using RFID because of the big benefits the technology brings, including:

 - Reduced time to take inventory

 Reduced Time to Take Inventory

 The right technology can help fashion retailers address these age-old issues.
 By deploying RFID, apparel retailers can achieve the real-time inventory visibility required to improve the many aspects of inventory management — with very little effort.
 For example, a complete manual cycle count may often take days — but an employee equipped with a handheld RFID reader or a mobile RFID reader on a cart can take a complete inventory in minutes.
-In a market characterized by seasonal product with a short shelf life, real-time inventory visibility can create real business advantage.
-Ordering is improved through the ‘right now’ ability to see what is truly in stock, enabling more rapid reaction to inventory demand and stocking levels.
+In a market characterized by seasonal products with a short shelf life, real-time inventory visibility can create a real business advantage.
+Ordering is improved through the ‘right now’ ability to see what is truly in stock, enabling a more rapid reaction to inventory demand and stocking levels.
 High levels of ‘safety stock’ — excess inventory ordered to protect against out-of-stocks — can be reduced or eliminated.
-Lost sales due to the inability to locate inventory are eliminated, since even items in dressing rooms are visible.
+Lost sales due to the inability to locate inventory are eliminated since even items in dressing rooms are visible.
 Since each product in a specific shipment has a unique identifier, quality assurance and counterfeit prevention are enhanced — improved accuracy in picking and packing operations translates into the proper fulfillment of purchase orders.
 Imitation products are easy to spot.
 Missing shipments that can impact the assortment on your shelves are quickly identified.
 And the new level of inventory visibility improves loss prevention measures by providing an additional layer of intelligence to existing, proven technologies such as Electronic Article Surveillance (EAS).